PeterJemley/bridget/Documentation/BACKGROUND_PROCESSING_TEST_GUIDE.md

-# Background Processing Testing Guide
+s# Background Processing Testing Guide

 ## Overview
 This guide covers testing the background processing capabilities implemented in Bridget, including the BackgroundTrafficAgent and related features.